Have you ever been tempted to sign up for a store credit card at your favorite retailer?

 - Consider opting for a co-branded credit card instead.
 Clark says these are not “junk credit” and can be used to earn rewards at other retailers.

 Bottom Line: If you’re going to add a store credit card to your life, you may want to consider going the co-branded route over the in-house option.
-These give you the perks you may seek from your favorite store without the limitations on spending at other retailers.
-If you do opt for an in-house store credit card, consider one that gives you a consistent reward like 5% off every purchase and always pay the balance in full.
+Co-branded cards give you perks from your favorite store without the limitations on spending at other retailers.
+If you do opt for an in-house store credit card, consider one that gives you a consistent reward like 5% off every purchase, and always pay the balance in full.